Amber Rose

-Amber Rose Levonchuck (born October 21, 1983) is an American model, rapper and television personality.
-She first gained attention after she appeared in the music video for Young Jeezy and Kanye West's single "Put On."
-In 2008, Rose began a high-profile two-year romantic relationship with West that led her to star in his Louis Vuitton ads.
-She then signed a modeling contract with Ford Models in 2009.
-She would attain further prominence after she appeared as a video vixen in numerous hip-hop music videos.

-After splitting from West in 2010, Rose began dating rapper Wiz Khalifa, whom she married in 2013.
-Rose filed for divorce in 2014.
-Following this, she released her first book, How to Be a Bad Bitch, published by Simon & Schuster.
-In 2015, she founded the Los Angeles chapter of the SlutWalk protest march, an annual feminist demonstration founded in Toronto.
-Rose then hosted her own talk show, entitled The Amber Rose Show, on VH1, which debuted in 2016.
-That same year, she also began hosting the syndicated radio call-in program Loveline.
+Amber Rose Levonchuck (born October 21, 1983) is an American model and television personality.
+She gained attention after she starred in the music video for Young Jeezy's 2008 single "Put On", which featured Kanye West.
+She began a romantic relationship with West, leading her to model for the Louis Vuitton brand; she then signed a modeling contract with Ford Models.
+She earned wider recognition as a video vixen in more hip hop videos.
+After splitting from West in 2010, she dated and in 2013 married rapper Wiz Khalifa, but filed for divorce in 2014.
+Simon & Schuster then published her book How to Be a Bad Bitch.
+In 2015 she founded the Los Angeles chapter of the SlutWalk protest march, an annual feminist demonstration founded in Toronto.
+The next year she hosted her own talk show, The Amber Rose Show, for VH1, and began hosting the syndicated radio call-in program Loveline.

 Early life

-Amber Levonchuck was born on October 21, 1983, in Philadelphia, Pennsylvania, to Dorothy Rose and Michael Levonchuck.
-Her father is of Irish and Italian descent and her mother is of Cape Verdean and maternal Scottish descent from Ayrshire.
+Amber Rose Levonchuck was born in Philadelphia on October 21, 1983 to Dorothy Rose, who was 23 at the time, and Michael Levonchuck who was 19.
+Her father is of Irish and Italian descent and her mother is of Cape Verdean descent.
 She has one brother named Antonio Hewlett.
 Rose grew up in South Philadelphia.

-Rose claimed to have begun stripping at the age of 15 under the pseudonym "Paris," to provide for her family after her parents' divorce.
-On Van Lathan's The Red Pill podcast, she claimed that she also attempted to sell crack cocaine, but was not successful.
+Rose began stripping at the age of 15 under the pseudonym "Paris" to provide for her family after her mother's separation from her stepfather, an alcoholic.
+On the podcasts The Red Pill and Club Shay Shay, she stated that she had previously attempted to sell crack cocaine, but quit after finding it too risky.

-Modeling career
+Career

-Rose's appearance in Young Jeezy and Kanye West's "Put On" video in 2008 caught the attention of West.
-Rose then gained more exposure after posing for a Louis Vuitton print advertisement featuring West's sneaker line.
-Rose walked the runway at New York Fashion Week for "Celestino".
-Rose has also made cameos in music videos such as Nicki Minaj's "Massive Attack," Young Jeezy's "Vacation", Wiz Khalifa's "No Sleep", Fabolous' "You Be Killin' Em", Ludacris' "What Them Girls Like" and Future's "Mask Off".
+Rose's appearance in the music video for Young Jeezy's 2008 single "Put On" caught the attention of Kanye West, who guest performed on the song and video.
+Rose then gained wider exposure after posing for a Louis Vuitton print advertisement featuring West's sneaker line.
+She walked the runway at New York Fashion Week for "Celestino", and later made cameos in music videos including Ludacris's "What Them Girls Like", Nicki Minaj's "Massive Attack", Young Jeezy's "Vacation", Wiz Khalifa's "No Sleep" and Fabolous's "You Be Killin' Em".
 She was signed with modeling agency Ford Models from 2009 to 2010.

 In 2010, she appeared in Russell Simmons's reality show about his two assistants, Running Russell Simmons.
 She also starred in a PSA by NOH8 Campaign.
 In 2011, Rose was a guest judge on Season 3 of RuPaul's Drag Race.
 She was also a judge on Season 2 of Master of the Mix.
 In November 2011, she became the spokesperson for Smirnoff and appeared in television ads and billboards for the company's new flavors Whipped Cream and Fluffed Marshmallow.